BrianLima/UWPHook/README.md

 ![](http://imgur.com/FtGqaiR.png)

-Click Play and enjoy your UWP game showing up on your Steam Status, as long as UWPHook is running
+Click Play and enjoy your UWP game showing up on your Steam Status, UWPHook will run on the background checking every 5 seconds if your game is running and close it self automatically if the game is not running.

 ----------